-- j.
-Optionally, specify an uninstall script.
-You can run an Apex script in the subscriber organization after the package is uninstalled.
-For more information, see Running Apex on Package Uninstall. - k.
-Click Save. - 2.
-Salesforce sets your package API access privileges to Unrestricted.
-You can change this setting to further restrict API access of Salesforce components in the package.
-For more information, see Manage API and Dynamic Apex Access in Packages. - 3.
-Add the necessary components for your app. - a.
-Click Add Components. - b.
+- b.
 From the dropdown list, choose the type of component you want to add to your package. - At the top of the list, click a letter to display the contents of the sorted column that begin with that character. - If available, click the Next Page (or Previous Page) link to go to the next or previous set of components. - If available, click fewer or more at the bottom of the list to view a shorter or longer display list. - c.
 Select the components you want to add. - d.
 Click Add To Package. - e.
-Repeat these steps until you have added all the components you want in your package. - Mote: - Some related components are automatically included in the package even if they don't display in the Package Components list.
+Repeat these steps until you have added all the components you want in your package. - Note: - Some related components are automatically included in the package even if they don't display in the Package Components list.
 For example, when you add a custom object to a package, its custom fields, page layouts, and relationships with standard objects are automatically included. - When you package a joined report, each block is included in the package.
 Although the blocks appear in the package as reports, when you click on a block, an error message indicates that you have "insufficient privileges" to view the report.
 This is expected behavior.
 Instead, click the name of the joined report to run it. - 4.
 Optionally, click View Dependencies and review a list of components that rely on other components, permissions, or preferences within the package.
 An entity can include such things as an s-control, a standard or custom field, or an organization-wide setting like multicurrency.
 Your package cannot be installed unless the installer has the listed components enabled or installed.
-For more information on dependencies, see Understanding Dependencies on page 44.
+For more information on dependencies, see Understanding Dependencies on page 50.
 Click Done to return to the Package detail page. - Note: You cannot upload packages that contain any of the following: - Workflow rules or workflow actions (such as field updates or outbound messages) that reference record types. - Reports that reference record types on standard objects.